Table of Contents Contents

 - WCB Payments

-Of course there are many other tax breaks you could get or income sources you could have depending on your personal circumstances and if you are unsure a tax professional will be able to help you.
+Of course there are many other tax breaks you could get or income sources you could have depending on your personal circumstances and if you are unsure a tax professional will be able to help you.le to help you.

 Self Employment Taxes

-When it comes to self-employment though, there are plenty of write-offs you are allowed to claim in order to ease the amount you pay at tax times.
-What these write-offs are depend on what your business is and the logistics of it.
-You are allowed to write off any purchases you made in order for your business to run as well as any bills that occur that also pertain directly to your business.
-The specifics can get tricky though, which is where a professional accountant can help you make the write deductions.
+When it comes to self-employment, though, there are plenty of write-offs, also referred to as tax deductions, you are allowed to claim in order to ease your tax bill.
+What these write-offs are depends on your business and its logistics.
+You are allowed to write off any purchases you made in order for your business to run, as well as any bills that occur that also pertain directly to your business.
+The specifics can get tricky, though, which is where a professional accountant can help you make the right deductions using the Canadian tax system since there are various deductions available.

 Taxes and RRSPs

 Capital gains is one of those works that confuse a lot of people when it comes to filing their taxes.
-You may think that because you don’t invest in the stock market or practice day trading that it isn’t something you need to think about but the term capital gains isn’t just referring to the stock market, it’s any type of investment where you earn more than you spent.
+You may think that because you don’t invest in the stock market, practice day trading, or receive dividens it isn’t something you need to think about, but the term capital gains isn’t just referring to the stock market, it’s any type of investment where you earn more than you spent.
 The actual definition of a capital gain is profit from a property sale or an investment.
-This means any profits that you make when you sell your home are considered capital gains and need to be reported on your yearly tax return.
+This means any profits that you make when you sell your home, also known as investment income, are considered capital gains and need to be reported on your yearly tax return.

 Whether you sell a home or an investment, the process for claiming a capital gain is the same.
-Only 50% of your total capital gain is taxable in Canada and it is included in your annual taxable income.
+The inclusion rate of your taxable gain is 50% to 66.66% instead of the whole amount, and it is included in your annual taxable income.
 Instead of being taxed at your income tax rate, though, it is taxed at marginal tax rates.
-This is because they are over and above your personal income source so it is calculated differently that your personal income tax regular income.
+This is because they are over and above your personal income source, so it is calculated differently than your personal income tax regular income, which means you pay less tax on these amounts.

 Offsetting Capital Gains